Cosine256/spelunky-2-tas-wizard/README.md

 ### Desynchronization

 TAS Wizard doesn't actually understand how Spelunky 2 is supposed to be played.
 All it's doing is recording inputs and screen changes, and then playing back those exact same inputs and expecting screen changes to occur at the exact same times.
-If you mess with the game state in an unexpected way during recording, such as teleporting the player or warping to a new level, then TAS Wizard is going to record it as though that's what was supposed to happen.
+If you mess with the game state in an unexpected way during recording, such as using Overlunky to move the player or warp to a new level, then TAS Wizard is going to record it as though that's what was supposed to happen.
 If you record a TAS with godmode enabled and it prevents a player from taking damage, then TAS Wizard is expecting the player to also not take that damage during playback.
 If those events don't happen the same way during playback, then "desynchronization" (or just "desync") has occurred.
 This means that the game state during recording was different from the game state during playback.

 TAS Wizard has some basic systems in place to detect and warn about potential desync, but it doesn't cover every situation.
 It can currently detect when players deviate from the positions they had during recording, and it can detect if a screen fails to unload on the frame where it was expected to do so.
 Other desync scenarios will not be automatically detected, although they might eventually trigger one of the detectable desync scenarios as a side effect.